wakatime/xcode-wakatime/README.md

 [WakaTime][wakatime] is an open source Xcode plugin for metrics, insights, and time tracking automatically generated from your programming activity.

+**Note: Unfortunately, Apple has decided to stop loading plugins in Xcode 14.
+We currently have no way to get around this and no way to get the WakaTime plugin for Xcode working.**

 Note: Xcode8 disables plugins.
 Installing WakaTime re-signs Xcode.app with a self-signed cert.